 Vertical farming: The next big thing for food—and tech As a concept, vertical farming has been around for decades, and thinkers like Columbia professor Dickson Despommier are credited with advancing the concept.
 Until recently, however, it was never economically viable.
 Even now, the concept has major drawbacks.
-It's capital-intensive to start a vertical farm, energy costs can run very high, and space constraints limit what can be grown.
-Due to the lack of soil, the produce also doesn't get an organic label—even though it costs consumers about as much as organic products do.
 "The challenge has been to make it commercially profitable," said Colangelo.
 Read MoreAg giants look to plant a seed to fight the drought Every project, he said, becomes more efficient as data is collected and the process improves.
 And that's why vertical farming is finally taking off now: New technology is driving down costs, just as consumers are increasingly seeking out locally sourced, all-natural foods.
 Lighting is one of the biggest expenditures.
 Farmers have discovered that a mix of red and blue LED diodes works best, since the colors optimize photosynthesis and require less energy than standard yellow light.
 Read MoreCargill contends with drought, floods and avian flu Big data and the software to collect it is also crucial.

 index Kameoka, Japan (CNN) — The fields around the Spread factory in Kameoka, a satellite town west of the Japanese city of Kyoto, are scrubby and barren -- the farmers there have long since harvested the rice ahead of winter.
 While it doesn't generally get too cold in this part of Japan, the temperature drops enough to halt crop farming for four to five months.
 Inside the doors of the eerily high-tech facility it's business as usual, as masked workers glide around quietly but purposefully.
-They'll see 21,000 heads of lettuce shipped out across the length and breadth of Japan today, all delivered to supermarkets and restaurants within 24 hours of leaving the doors of this vertical farm.
 They'll see a further 21,000 the following day, and the day after that too -- 7.7 million a year in fact.
 Spread harvests 21,000 heads of lettuce a day.
 Euan McKirdy/CNN Marrying agriculture and industry Spread is Japan's largest vertical farm, a unique blend of agriculture and industry, and its Kameoka factory grows and ships out produce -- for now four varieties of lettuce but potentially any kind of leafy vegetable -- year-round.
 Growing time, from seed to harvest, is a lean 40 days.

 Vertical farms: "Making nature better" PORTAGE, Indiana -- Do not be confused by the drab facade of the warehouse in this Northwest Indiana industrial park.
 It's a farm... and it could well be the future.
 They're called "vertical farms" -- The entire operation is indoors, and it's a trend that could turn urban areas into agricultural hotbeds.
 You'll find arugula and parsley, basil, kale and other greens that grace our plates.
 "We are growing nine varieties of lettuces,'' said Robert Colangelo, the founder of Green Sense Farms.
 Or you could call him Mr. "I guess.
 This is how he does it, with a pink light from a light-emitting diode, or LED "It gives you a very concentrated amount of light and burns much cooler.
 No sun?
 Researchers believe plants respond best to the blue and red colors of the spectrum, so the densely-packed plants are bathed in a pink and purple haze.
 "We take weather out of the equation," says Colangelo.
 This abundance keeps the prices consistent year-round at local groceries. © 2014 CBS Interactive Inc.